Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 Functions represent algorithms comprised of several logical steps which perform a specific task.
 Functions are defined **once and in one place**.
 This is what makes it efficient and simpler to manage since modifications and trouble shooting bugs directs you to a single source.

-When it comes time to construct a complete solution, it is nice to be able to reference functions which do all the work (hiding the details) and simplifies the overall readability of the instructions so long as good naming practices have been applied.
+When it's time to construct a complete solution, it is nice to be able to reference functions which do all the work (hiding the details) and simplifies the overall readability of the instructions so long as good naming practices have been applied.

 Sometimes access to the composition of a function may not be possible.
 When you don't have access to the details of a function we refer to this as a **closed-box**.